-Encouraging Good Behaviour For Learning
+Encouraging Good Behaviour for Learning

-Ensuring positive behaviour within the classroom is the responsibility of all teachers and any additional members of staff within the classroom.
+Ensuring positive behaviour within the classroom is the responsibility of all teachers and all staff.
 A calm, respectful atmosphere in a classroom is the foundation of effective learning.
 Teachers and support staff should model positive behaviour at all times by the way they speak and behave to each other and the children.